Skip to Content

 ovr also normalizes a few common HTML form quirks before validation:

-• Single-value text-like inputs read blank values as missing (undefined) during form parsing, so .optional() and .default(...) behave like you would expect from browser forms.
+• Single-value text-like inputs read blank values as missing during form parsing, so optional fields are omitted from the parsed output and .default(...) still applies like you would expect.

 • Field.number() and Field.range() coerce submitted strings into numbers, while blank submissions still count as missing instead of becoming 0.